 I have never felt the need to drive a car nor not driving as lack of independence.
 On the contrary I find it liberating.I have always used alternate modes of transport – public transport extensively.
 Even while on holidays, I have tried using public transport wherever possible.
 A couple of years back , I decided I wanted to go on a day trip with a friend out of London.
 We zeroed in on going to Brighton, but the night before the trip due to weather conditions we changed the destination to Cambridge.
 We took the underground to Kings Cross , from where we bought a ticket to Cambridge and boarded the train to Cambridge.
 But I suppose I have lived in cities with very well connected public transport system and I have been able to find my way without driving a car.
 But a little boys innocent question prompted me to look for a name for the inadequacy.
 I did not find a name ,but I found there are many celebrities who do not drive and have never had a license.
 I sort of find a solidarity with them, the similarities I guess end there.

 So I am left with my own devices to find amusing activities which does not involve driving.
-I must confess it’s difficult, given that I am in USA, driving around is essential , especially if you are a parent.
+I must confess it’s difficult, given that I am in USA, driving around is essential , especially if you have to entertain children.
 We go to parks riding on a bike or walk around in the neighbourhood , go butterfly spotting and bird watching.
 We spotted many cardinals flying about in the backyard., spotted many swallowtail butterflies while walking to the park.
 We went to the park and sat on swing.
 I sat on a swing nearly after two decades.
 And I swung on the swing like never before.

 This so reminded me of the Black Swan theory.
 I was so enamoured by the theory when I first read it.
 It is a theory from Nassim Taleb s books Fooled by Randomness and The Black swan.
 It refers to an incident of huge negative impact, which often offer some positive benefits.
 The book talks about being resilient during negative events that occur and be able to exploit positive ones.
 I would like to read the book again.